Positions currently vacant

 - Staff should preferably have a driving licence valid for driving a minibus (EU category D1).

 - Primary staff with IPC experience are at a considerable advantage in the recruitment process.
-Secondary staff should have experience of the CIE and/or UK national system.
+Secondary staff should have experience of the Cambridge International Examinations and/or UK national system.

 To sum up: Positive, energetic people, passionate about challenging and helping young people to succeed, who are serious about their personal and professional development and are keen to share best practice with others.